Neutron-diffraction and linear {Gr\"uneisen} parameter studies of magnetism in NdFe$_2$Ga$_8$: results and discussions

-Figure \ref{Gamma}(b) shows the field dependence of $\Gamma_c$ at 1.8 K, where the positive and negative maximums appear at about 7 and 5 T, respectively.
-Hysteresis behavior is found between increasing and decreasing field processes, which is consistent with previous resistivity and magnetic-susceptibility measurements \cite{WangC21}.
-The hysteresis is absent at zero field, becomes maximum at about 5 T and finally disappears at about 7 T. Further decreasing temperature makes the maximums at 7 and 5 T more prominent, as shown in Fig. \ref{Gamma}(c).
-Interestingly, two-peak features appear around 5 T at 0.4 K, which indicates complicated behaviors within the ordering state.
+Figure \ref{Gamma}(e) shows $\Gamma_c$ in the field-decreasing process down to 0.4 K. Interestingly, two-peak features appear around 5 T at 0.4 K, which indicates complicated behaviors within the ordering state.
 We note that the transitions at $T_O$ and $T_N$ behave very differently in the field in that the former is easily suppressed by the field whereas the latter is little affected by the field below 3 T where the two transitions merge together \cite{WangC21}.
 The features around 5 T may thus be related to the couplings between the orders associated with $T_O$ and $T_N$.
 Nevertheless, here we are more interested in the properties around 7 T, which has been shown to exhibit quantum criticality \cite{WangC21}.
-Figure \ref{Gamma}(d) shows the temperature dependence of $\Gamma_c$ at 7 T, which shows a divergent behavior with $\Gamma_c \propto T^{-1}$ below 2 K.
+Figure \ref{Gamma}(f) shows the temperature dependence of $\Gamma_c$ at 7 T, which exhibits a divergent behavior with $\Gamma_c \propto T^{-1}$ below 2 K.

-With the results above, we can get a more comprehensive understanding on the magnetic orderings in NdFe$_2$Ga$_8$.
-The intensities of the magnetic peaks below $T_O$ increases slowly with decreasing temperature (Fig. \ref{IC}(d)), which makes it impossible to describe the temperature dependence of the intensities as a conventional AFM order.
-Therefore, the high-temperature transition at $T_O$ is just like the multipolar transitions in many systems \cite{SantiniP09,SuzukiMT18} in that the magnetic transition can be clearly revealed by thermodynamical measurements but not neutron diffraction, which is only sensitive to dipole moments.
-We note that the IC magnetic peaks have also been seen in the MO systems due to the coupling between the multipolar and dipole moments \cite{OnimaruT05,TanakaY06,PortnichenkoPY16}.